dimven/SpringNodes/README.md

 - Sheet.Views+ now supports Revit 2014

 82.3.3 021115
 - new List.EveryOther node added.
-As the name stipulates, it creates a new list for each list element and drops the coresponding element.
+As the name stipulates, it creates a new list for each list element and drops the corresponding element.
 - new FamilyInstance.Rotation node added.
 It fetches a point based element's rotation around its insertion point.
 - new CurveLoop.Simplify node added.
 Design script based.
 It attempts to merge continuous straight curves into a single line.